kanthaus/kanthaus.online/user/pages/40.governance/20.collectiveagreements/default.en.md

 ### Alcohol
 Kanthaus is not a bar: please do not come here with drinking as a primary purpose and be aware that alcohol consumption will not be considered as an excuse or justification of behavior.
 That said, responsible alcohol consumption is tolerated.
 Please contact a Volunteer or Member with concerns or questions regarding this topic.

+### Animals
+Animals are not necessarily welcome due to factors such as: allergic reactions, hair-shedding, defecation, damage to resources, biting and other undesirable behaviors.
+Potential animal residents will be considered on a case by case basis.
+Please contact a Member to discuss bringing an animal.

 ### Changes to the Collective Agreements
 Any addition, subtraction or other change to this document should be made according to the [Constitution](../constitution#collagrchange).